abhiabhi150614/medical-chat-bot/README.md

-# Medical Knowledge Retrieval System
+# Medical Chat bot or Medical Knowledge Retrieval System

 ## Overview
 This project is a **Medical Knowledge Retrieval System** designed to efficiently process and query a **1000-page medical encyclopedia**.
 It utilizes **natural language processing (NLP)** and **vector search techniques** to retrieve relevant information from large textual datasets.